Google Adsense Privacy Policy

 Leo, the Lion, is the fifth sign of the astrological zodiac and is one of the few whose figure in the night sky genuinely resembles the animal it is supposed to represent: a Westward-facing crouched lion.
 The Lion's head and 'mane' are an asterism of its six Westernmost stars commonly called the Sickle of Leo, which is shaped like a backward question-mark [A backwards question-mark!].
 At the base of the question-mark is Leo's brightest star, Regulus (Greek lower-case letter 'alpha' Leo), marking the position of the animal's heart (the star's alternative name is Cor Leonis, the Lion's heart).
 Regulus is a double star whose primary component (Regulus A) is magnitude +1.4, with a mag. +7.6 companion (Regulus B) lying some 177" (3 arcminutes) to its North-west.
 Regulus is another example of a multiple star system; Regulus A has a very close orbiting companion (not visible through amateur telescopes) whilst its fainter companion (Regulus B) is itself double, both of these stars (BC) orbiting the primary once every 130,000 years or so.

 Regulus is the closest bright star to the ecliptic, lying about 0°.5 degrees away from it.
 One consequence of this is that the star is regularly passed by the Moon and planets, and they sometimes pass in front of it, causing it to blink out for a period of time (an event called an occultation).
-The fact that the name Regulus and the word 'Regal' are similar is no coincidence; Regulus is Latin for 'Little King', reflecting an ancient belief that it controlled the affairs of the heavens.
-It was given the name in the sixteenth century by the famous Polish astronomer Nicolaus Copernicus.
+The fact that the name Regulus and the word 'Regal' are similar is no coincidence; Regulus is a Latin name meaning 'Little King'; it derives from the Babylonian word 'lugal' meaning 'king'.
+The name reflects an ancient belief that the star controlled the affairs of the heavens.
+It was given its current name in the sixteenth century by the famous Polish astronomer Nicolaus Copernicus.

 A telescope observer's sketch of the galaxies M65, M66 and NGC 3628 in Leo (Image: Michael Vlasov/APOD)